kubeshop/botkube-docs/versioned_docs/version-1.6/installation/teams/index.md

 - Sending messages visible only to specific users.
 - Replacing messages with new content, e.g., used for pagination.
 Currently, a new card is sent as a new message.
 - User mentions in messages.
 Instead, Botkube app uses plaintext mentions with first and last name.
+- The `ChannelName` RBAC group mapping is not supported in Botkube Agent 1.6.
+This will be supported in the Botkube Agent 1.7 release.